-With a new-found confidence on the back of the 1982 Beast on the Road world tour, Bruce Dickinson was once and for all established as the lead singer for Iron Maiden.
+With a new-found confidence on the back of the 1982 Beast on the Road world tour, Bruce Dickinson was once and for all established as THE lead singer for Iron Maiden.
 And it shows.
 He sings with an extreme authority, but still exposes a playfulness that you haven’t seen to the same extent on later tours as he got more controlled.
-To Tame a Land is one of the more complex Maiden tunes to sing and he literally tears down the house with this one.
+To Tame a Land is one of the more complex Maiden tunes to sing and he tears down the house with this one.
 It also ties in nicely with one of his best rants ever.
 “Fuck Frank Herbert, alright?”

 TORGRIM’S WORST EVER

 From Here To Eternity (A Real Live One, recorded 1992)

 You can basically throw in anything from A Real Live Dead One in this category, but I choose this song as it sums up everything that was about to go wrong with the band back then.
 The song itself is a bland attempt to drag Maiden in a more classic rock oriented direction as they were afraid of their own legacy in many ways.
 Bruce himself sounds like a cheap Brian Johnson clone and it doesn’t suit him at all.
 Depressing and uninspired to say the least, here’s the track as it will appear in the forthcoming Donington Live 1992 DVD:

 Even if this particular live recording is the nadir of many aspects of Maiden’s career, there is something good to be found there!
 Guest writer Adam Hansen argues that the 1992 Donington performance features one of drummer Nicko McBrain’s best moments.
 But there are more things to consider about Dickinson’s ups and downs…

 Hallowed Be Thy Name (Maiden England, recorded 1988)